-On May 31, 2013, the Borrower amended and restated its then existing "Term Loan Credit Agreement" by entering into a new term loan credit agreement ("New Term Loan Credit Agreement") with certain commercial banks and other lenders.
-The New Term Loan Credit Agreement provides for a \$1,200,000 term loan B credit facility (the "New Term Loan") and includes a \$300,000 uncommitted incremental term loan facility.
+On May 31, 2013, the Borrower amended and restated its then existing Term Loan Credit Agreement by entering into a new term loan credit agreement (New Term Loan Credit Agreement) with certain commercial banks and other lenders.
+The New Term Loan Credit Agreement provides for a \$1,200,000 term loan B credit facility (New Term Loan) and includes a \$300,000 uncommitted incremental term loan facility.
 The New Term Loan Credit Agreement matures on May 31, 2020.
-Proceeds from the New Term Loan were used to repay amounts outstanding under the Company's previous Term Loan Credit Agreement and to fund a special cash dividend of \$5.00 per share on the Company's common stock (refer to Note 12 - Special Cash Dividend for additional details).
-Remaining funds from the New Term Loans were used for general corporate purposes and to pay related financing fees and expenses.
+Proceeds from the New Term Loan were used to repay amounts outstanding under the Company's previous Term Loan Credit Agreement and to fund a special cash dividend of \$5.00 per share on the Company's common stock (refer to Note 17, "Special Cash Dividend" to the consolidated financial statements for additional details).
+Remaining funds from the New Term Loan were used for general corporate purposes and to pay related financing fees and expenses.
 The New Term Loan is guaranteed by all of the Borrower's wholly-owned domestic restricted subsidiaries, GAC and the Company, and is secured by associated collateral agreements which pledge a first priority lien on virtually all of the Borrower's assets, including fixed assets and intangibles, and the assets of the guarantors (other than the Company), other than all cash, trade accounts receivable, inventory, and other current assets and proceeds thereof, which will be secured by a second priority lien.

-The New Term Loan amortizes in equal installments of 0.25% of the original principal amount of the New Term Loan payable on the first day of April, July, October and January commencing on October 1, 2013 until the final maturity date of the New Term Loan on May 31, 2020.
-The New Term Loan initially bears interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin of 2.75%, subject to a LIBOR floor of 0.75%.
-Beginning in the second quarter of 2014, the applicable margin related to base rate loans can be reduced to 1.50% and the applicable margin related to LIBOR rate loans can be reduced to 2.50%, in each case, if the Borrower's net debt leverage ratio falls below 3.00 to 1.00.
+Prior to any voluntary prepayments, the New Term Loan amortized in equal installments of 0.25% of the original principal amount of the New Term Loan payable on the first day of April, July, October and January commencing on October 1, 2013 until the final maturity date of the New Term Loan on May 31, 2020.
+It initially bore interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin of 2.75%, subject to a LIBOR floor of 0.75%.
+Beginning in the second quarter of 2014, the applicable margin related to base rate loans can be reduced to 1.50% and the applicable margin related to LIBOR rate loans can be reduced to 2.50%, in each case, if the Borrower's net debt leverage ratio, as defined in the New Term Loan Credit Agreement, falls below 3.00 to 1.00 for that measurement period.